Ultra-high-rate detection of entangled photon pairs

 Initially, we fixed the signal-side interferometer phase $\theta_{s}$ by setting the temperature of the signal-channel PLC-MZI to 40.0${}^\circ$C. We then swept the temperature of the idler-channel PLC-MZI from 43.0${}^\circ$C to 46.0${}^\circ$C in 0.1${}^\circ$C steps while recording the coincidence counts.
 For each temperature setting, a total of $2.62 \times 10^{5}$ events were collected for both the signal and idler channels.
 This experiment was repeated for several values of the average number of photon pairs per pulse by adjusting the pump power.

-Figure \ref{Fig-low} shows the two-photon interference fringes and the histogram of single-photon detection events at low and high count rates.
+Figure \ref{Fig-fringe} shows two-photon interference fringes and histograms of single-photon detection events at low and high count rates.
 Although the coincidence probability at each temperature was obtained from a single-shot measurement, the error bars were evaluated based on the Poissonian counting statistics of the detected counts.
 However, because the error bars are very small, they are visible only in the inset.
-At a low count rate, where the average photon-pair number per pulse was 0.001.
-The measured visibility, peak coincidence rate, and signal count rate were 96.6\%, 47 kcps, $\sim$532 kcps, respectively.

-Figure \ref{Fig-high} presents the corresponding results at a high count rate, where the average number of photon pairs per pulse was 0.094, the visibility decreased to 71.4\%, while the peak coincidence rate and signal count rate were 71.4\%, 3.3 Mcps and $\sim$47 Mcps, respectively.
-It is worth noting that Bell's inequality can be violated when the visibility exceeds 70.7\% required for violating Bell's inequality, even at high count rates exceeding 3 Mcps.
+At a low count rate, where the average number of photon pairs per pulse was 0.001, the visibility reached 96.6\%, with a peak coincidence rate of 47 kcps and a signal count rate of $\sim$532 kcps.
+In contrast, at a high count rate, where the average number of photon pairs per pulse was 0.094, the visibility decreased to 71.4\%, while the peak coincidence rate and signal count rate increased to 3.3 Mcps and $\sim$47 Mcps, respectively.
+Notably, the visibility remains above the threshold of 70.7\% required for violating Bell's inequality, even at high count rates exceeding 3 Mcps.

 Figure \ref{Fig-TPI} (a) shows the visibility and Fig. \ref{Fig-TPI} (b) shows the coincidence rate as functions of the average number of photon pairs per pulse.
 The degradation in visibility is primarily attributed to accidental coincidences arising from multi-pair emission and the timing jitter of the single-photon detectors.
-The detailed analysis is descrbed in the Appendix \ref{secB}.
 As the count rate increases, the temporal overlap of detection events becomes less precise due to the increased jitter.

-At an average photon-pair number per pulse of 0.094, we successfully achieved a coincidence rate exceeding 3 Mcps while maintaining a visibility above 70.7\%.
-The signal and idler count rates were both approximately 47 Mcps.